Sad but True: Music

-Sad but True is in D Standard tuning, however the song was originally written and demoed in E Standard.
+"Sad but True" is in D Standard tuning, however the song was originally written and demoed in E Standard.
 Bob Rock, who produced The Black Album, recalled to Musicradar.com: "We were in pre-production, which was uncomfortable because nobody had ever made them go through their songs in such a deliberate way before, and six songs in 'Sad But True' came along.
 Suddenly, I realized that every song, including this one, was in the key of E. I brought this to the band's attention, and they said, 'Well, isn't E the lowest note?'
 So I told them that on Mötley Crüe's Dr. Feelgood, which I produced and Metallica loved, the band had tuned down to D. Metallica then tuned down to D, and that's when the riff really became huge.
 It was this force that you just couldn't stop, no matter what."

 Rock, Hetfield, and Ulrich are all credited as producers, and Randy Staub and his assistant, Mike Tacci.

+Music video

+The music video filmed in January 1992 in San Diego and directed by Wayne Isham.
+It premiered on 5 October 1992.